navidrome/navidrome/API_COMPATIBILITY.md

 ###  Supported Subsonic API endpoints

-CloudSonic is currently compatible with [Subsonic API](subsonic.org/pages/api.jsp) v1.8.0, with some exceptions.
+Navidrome is currently compatible with [Subsonic API](subsonic.org/pages/api.jsp) v1.8.0, with some exceptions.

-This is an (almost) up to date list of all Subsonic API endpoints implemented by CloudSonic.
+This is an (almost) up to date list of all Subsonic API endpoints implemented by Navidrome.
 Check the "Notes" column for limitations/missing behaviour.
-Also keep in mind these differences between CloudSonic and Subsonic:
+Also keep in mind these differences between Navidrome and Subsonic:

-* Right now, CloudSonic only works with a single Music Library (Music Folder)
+* Right now, Navidrome only works with a single Music Library (Music Folder)
-* CloudSonic does not mark songs as played by calls to `stream`, only when `scrobble` is called with `submission=true`
+* Navidrome does not mark songs as played by calls to `stream`, only when `scrobble` is called with `submission=true`
 * Next features to be implemented: Playlists (WIP), MultiUser (WIP), Jukebox, Sharing, Podcasts, Bookmarks, Internet Radio.